 1. Review last year’s garden.
 How did it do?
-Did you start enough seeds/seedlings to compensate for losses due to transplanting, weather, critters etc.?
-Were plants healthy and productive, or were there issues that need some researching, such as pests, insects, disease, weather conditions to plan for or try to mitigate?
+Did you start enough seeds/seedlings to compensate for losses due to transplanting, weather, critters, etc.?
+Were plants healthy and productive, or were there issues that need some research, such as pests, insects, disease, weather conditions to plan for or try to mitigate?

 We found that the rabbits and deer were a factor we didn’t even consider in planning how much of the White Eagle corn we planted as a test plot for growing our own heirloom seed corn.
 They took out almost a third of our crop!
 This is something that we will be planning for (in a couple of ways) in this year’s planting.

 2. Plan early for varieties that might need a longer growing season, or take longer to germinate.
 This isn’t just a beginner’s mistake, many experienced gardeners get caught out on the timing for their garden.
 We’ll show you how to do the date planning later on in this article.
 Then it is just a matter of writing down the seed starting dates on a garden calendar and sticking to the plan.

 If you give yourself at least a week “cushion” on the timing, you won’t be stressed if you can’t get the seeds started or transplanted on the date you’ve chosen, whether due to busy schedules or the weather or some other unforeseen happening.

 3. Try one new variety this year that you’ve never had out of your garden.
 It may be something that you don’t think you’ll like, or it may just be something that you’ve never had fresh just moments before from your own garden.

 This was eggplant for me, and I now love it- from my own garden.
 This year it just might be turnips, as I’ve never had fresh turnips!